bright/new-www/_posts/2018-09-07-definition-of-done.md

 image: /images/dont-be-mockup-developer/workspace.jpg
 ---

 I have often heard that something is "almost ready".
-According to the [Ninety-Ninety rule](https://brightinventions.pl/blog/dont-be-mockup-developer/#ninety-ninety-rule), 90% of the code is implemented in 90% of the project time and the remaining 10% of the code ("almost ready" features) can take even the same amount of time which will lead to massive project delays.
+According to the [Ninety-Ninety rule](https://brightinventions.pl/blog/dont-be-mockup-developer/#ninety-ninety-rule), 90% of the code is implemented during 90% of the project time and the remaining 10% of the code ("almost ready" features) can take even the same amount of time which will lead to massive project delays.

-For this reason, I find determining the Definition of Done crucial for every project.
-Otherwise, you can only hum the Project Manager song:
+For this reason, I find determining the Definition of Done and sticking to it crucial for every project.
+Otherwise, you can only hum the Sad Project Manager song:
 >What is done?
 >
 >Devs don't hurt me